nrwl/nx-apollo-angular-example/README.md

 }
 ```

-This is a very simple resolver which will hold our data in memory.
-It will return the current contents of the sets array for the allSets query and allow users to add a new set using the addSet mutation.
-Once we have this written, we need to add it to our providers array in our app module:
+This is a very simple resolver that holds data in memory.
+It returns the current contents of the sets array for the `allSets` query and allows users to add a new set using the `addSet` mutation.
+Add this resolver to the providers array in your app module:

 ```typescript
 // apps/api/src/app/app.module.ts